nikhilgayakwad121/React_Practice/ReactTS/README.md

 .tsx is typescript version of jsx file which render doms

 ### Then we need tsconfig.json file for compiler option and "jsx": "react-jsx" to run as react.

+We need to refactor code to typescript if not...